 V(D)J recombination assembles immunoglobulin and T cell receptor genes from component V (variable), D (diversity), and J (joining) gene segments in developing B and T cells.
 In the first phase of the reaction, two DNA segments are bound by the recombination machinery, brought into close physical proximity, and the DNA is cleaved.
 In the second phase, the DNA ends are processed and joined by the cellular DNA repair machinery to form the reaction products.

 One of our major interests is the enzymatic mechanism of the first phase of V(D)J recombination, which is catalyzed by the proteins encoded by the recombination-activating genes, RAG1 and RAG2.
-We are studying how the RAG proteins bend and twist the substrate DNA during DNA cleavage and have developed fluorescence resonance energy transfer (FRET) as a method to study the structure of protein-DNA complexes formed by the RAG proteins.
-We are using a variety of ensemble and single molecule biophysical assays to characterize the structure, composition, and stability of the DNA complexes formed by RAG1/RAG2.
+We are studying how the RAG proteins bend and twist the substrate DNA during DNA cleavage and are using a variety of ensemble and single molecule biophysical assays to characterize the structure, composition, and stability of the DNA complexes formed by RAG1/RAG2.

-Somatic hypermutation is initiated by an enzyme known as activation-induced deaminase (AID), which deaminates cytosine to create uracil in immunoglobulin genes.
+SHM is initiated by an enzyme known as activation-induced deaminase (AID), which deaminates cytosine to create uracil in immunoglobulin genes.
 The uracil is then processed by the mismatch and base excision repair pathways to create mutations at the site of deamination and at nearby sites in the DNA.
-Somatic hypermutation has been linked to genomic instability and B cell cancers, and our lab is interested in understanding how the reaction is targeted to immunoglobulin loci and how the rest of the genome is protected from its deleterious effects.
-We have demonstrated that the immunoglobulin promoter plays a significant role in determining the efficiency of somatic hypermutation, and we are investigating the role of promoters and other DNA elements in immunoglobulin loci in the targeting of the reaction.
-A major focus of our work is to identify the DNA sequences that recruit AID preferentially to immunoglobulin genes.
+SHM has been linked to genomic instability and B cell cancers, and our lab is interested in understanding how the reaction is targeted to immunoglobulin loci and how the rest of the genome is protected from its deleterious effects.
+We have demonstrated that immunoglobulin enhancer elements function as SHM targeting elements (which we refer to as DIVAC--diversification activator) and are very likely responsible for the high efficiency with which immunoglobulin genes undergo SHM.
+We are now studying the protein factors that bind to DIVAC and attempting to understand the mechanism by which they enhance SHM.
+In addition, we have developed methods for scanning the human genome for regions that intrinsically sensitive or resistant to AID/SHM and are working experimentally and computationally to determine the rules that dictate susceptibility to AID/SHM.